 Then, an integration by parts gives:

-Indeed, $I^{\alpha}_+ \varphi (b) = 0$ since $\varphi \in \CC^\infty_c$ and $I^{1-\alpha}_- u (a) = 0$ since $u \in L^p$ and $ (1/p) < 1 - \alpha $.
-Finally, using Property \ref{property3} again, we obtain:
+Indeed, $I^{\alpha}_+ \varphi (b) = 0$ since $\varphi \in \CC^\infty_c$ and $I^{1-\alpha}_- u (a) = 0$ since $u \in \L^p$ and $ (1/p) < 1 - \alpha $.
+Finally, using Property~\ref{property3} again, we obtain:

-which concludes the proof.
-In this case, let us note that such a definition of $\E$ could lead us to name it \textit{fractional Sobolev space} and to denote it $W^{\alpha,p}$.
-Nevertheless, these notion and notation are already used, see \cite{brez}.
+which concludes the proof of this second point.
+In this case, let us note that such a definition of $\E$ could lead us to name it \textit{fractional Sobolev space} and to denote it by $\W^{\alpha,p}$.
+Nevertheless, these notion and notation are already used, see \cite{brez}. \end{itemize}